NJUNLP/GTS/README.md

 python main.py --task pair --mode test --dataset res14
 ```

+**Note**: In our pre-experiments, a smaller batch size and learning rate can achieve better performance on certain datasets, while we use a general setting in our paper to save time instead of adopting grid search.

 ## Citation
 If you used the datasets, please cite our paper:
 ```bibtex